kebaldwi/ansible_lab_v1/LabFlow.md

 ## Image Placeholder for output of ios_facts run ##

-As we can see, we've quickly and easily collected some good information about our devices.
+As we can see, we've quickly and easily collected some valuable information about our devices.
 We have hostnames, serial numbers, code versions and model numbers.
 This also verifies that we are able to connect to our network devices and our inventory file is correct.

 Next we will move on to exploring Jinja2 Templates and configuring our network devices using Ansible Playbooks.

 ### Jinja2 Template Exploration

 Jinja2 Templates are a dynamic way to apply standard configurations to multiple devices using variables.
 To read more about using Jinja2 templates in Ansible, see the [documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_templating.html).
 Templates are usually found in the [templates](templates) directory under our ansible playbook working directory.
-Let's review the [access_config.j2](templates/access_config.j2) template.
+Let's review the [access_config.j2](templates/access_config.j2) template, which as the name suggests, is the template for our access switch.

-The template begins with a **for loop**.
+This template begins with a **for loop**.
 If you recall from our group_vars file [switches](group_vars/switches), we have a variable called vlans, which is a list of vlan numbers.
 The for loop in our template will iterate through the list of vlans and run the commmand vlan \<number\> for each vlan in the list and then exit out of vlan config mode.

 ```
 {% for vlan in vlans%}